mother reaching out to child who is having a struggle with emotions

 two adults looking very concerned and stern with children as children look very serious. they adults appear to be giving them directions about what to do and the little boy has his arms open like how can I do that and the little girl has arms across chest like i am not going to do that

 How can you find an effective solution to a problem if you haven’t considered the child’s perspective?
 You likely don’t even understand the problem fully.
-How can you offer an effective solution if you do not understand their thoughts, feelings, perceptions, and beliefs about the situation?
+You can’t offer an effective solution until you attune.
+Understanding their thoughts, feelings, perceptions, and beliefs about the situation is essential.

 Consider my quote the next time you are rushing to fix the problem: Children are not objects in need of fixing; but rather, humans in need of understanding.

 If you don’t pause to consider their interior landscape, you cannot offer an effective solution.
-Feelings of safety and security grow as children learn to identify, understand, and express what they think, feel, perceive, sense, and believe with an organizing presence to guide them.
+Feelings of safety and security grow as children learn to identify, understand, and express what they think, feel, and perceive.
+They sense and believe with an organizing presence to guide them.

 Navigating challenges can be tricky.
 Parents share the overwhelm and feelings of worthlessness that arise when children’s challenging behavior doesn’t resolve.
 I am passionate about providing adults who have or work with children alternative ways to engage.